Re-Discovering Walmer's Lost Pleasure Grounds

 The improved visitor facilities and garden interpretation are now available for visitors to enjoy.
 New tactile displays tell the story of Walmer's gardens as never before.

 Join presenter Charles Rowe on the English Heritage Podcast, as he meets senior properties historian Paul Pattison and head gardener Mark Brent.
-In this episode, discover the story of the castle and its gardens, and find out what you can expect to see at the newly rediscovered Walmer Castle.
+In this episode, discover the story of the castle and its gardens, and find out what you can see now that our project is complete.

 Working with our Community